Compressing Over-the-Counter Markets: The data

+In the following Sections, we apply our framework to transaction-level data of OTC markets.
+Assuming all market participants would engage in a portfolio compression cycle, we estimate the size reductions that such market would exhibit as a function of the sets of tolerances introduced in Section~\ref{sec:compression}.

+Determining the efficiency under each setting requires detailed knowledge of the bilateral obligations between counterparties.
+In general, such information for OTC markets is not readily available (see Section~\ref{sec:background}).
+Under EMIR, any legal entity based in the EU is required to report all derivatives trading activity to a trade repository.
+The European Systemic Risk Board (ESRB) is granted access to the collected data for financial stability purposes.\footnote{For more details on the dataset, the general cleaning procedure and other statistics, see \citep{abad2016shedding}}

-In this Section, we apply the theoretical framework developed in this paper to a unique, transaction-level dataset for Credit-Default-Swaps (CDS) derivatives\footnote{CDS contracts are the most used types of credit derivatives. \notemarco{A CDS offers} protection to the buyer of the contract against the default of an underlying reference.
+This unique dataset allows us to provide the first empirical account of the levels of market excess and the efficiency of various compression scenarios.
+In this paper, we focus on CDS derivatives.\footnote{Credit default swap contracts are the most used types of credit derivatives.
+A CDS offers protection to the buyer of the contract against the default of an underlying reference.
 The seller thus assumes a transfer of credit risk from the buyer.
 CDS contracts played an important role during the 2007-2009 financial crisis.
-For more information, see \citep{stulz2010credit}.}.
-The dataset covers all CDS transactions in which at least one counterparty is legally based in the European Union from October 2014 to April 2016.\footnote{For more details on the dataset, the general cleaning procedure and other statistics, see \citep{abad2016shedding}}
+For more information, see \citep{stulz2010credit}.} The dataset covers all CDS transactions and positions outstanding from October 2014 to April 2016 in which at least one counterparty is legally based in the European Union.